VK-Analyst/Lone-Star-Academy/README.md

 # Lone-Star-Academy
 Hi,

-I have uploaded my Certificate in above files.
+I have completed my Data Analyst Program and uploaded my Certificate in upload section.

+Thank you.